Putnam Valley breast cancer survivor gives back to organization that helped her

 Andrea Karl was diagnosed with breast cancer 17 years ago.
 She says her family was supportive, but she had a lot of questions they could not answer.
-So she turned to Yorktown-based Support Connection
+So she turned to Yorktown-based Support Connection for help.

 The nonprofit offers a lifeline for people diagnosed with breast and ovarian cancer.